ramyardan/Light-And-Sound-Memory-Game-Simon-/README.md

 The following **additional** features are implemented:

-- [x] Change background, headling, and body text color.
+- [x] Change background, headling, and body text color within the game.

 ## Video Walkthrough (GIF)